 FODMAPs like fructose should be absorbed through the lining of the small intestine, but when an individual has difficulty doing this, the fructose continues on down to the large intestine where it is treated as a foreign substance which causes the bacteria there to go to town.
 This results in bloating, diarrhoea or constipation, as well as flatulence and stomach pain as a result of muscle spasms.
 Intolerance to any or all of the FODMAPs will result in the same symptoms.

 2. Healthy food seems to aggravate the problem.

 For most people, including the ‘experts’, healthy food means fruit, vegetables, beans and whole grains (although the Paleo world would disagree with the last one).
-All three of those can be problematic for those with an intolerance to any or all of the FODMAPs.
+All three of those can be problematic for those with malabsorption of any or all of the FODMAPs.
 All fruits and vegetables contain fructose and many contain fructans and polyols, which can cause us folk problems.
 Some are lower in these substances than others and so can be tolerated in small helpings.
-Whole grains, in particular wheat, rye and barley, are high in fructans while beans contain fructans and GOS (galacto-oligosaccharides) – these are not at all good for us.
+Whole grains, in particular wheat, rye and barley, are high in fructans while beans contain GOS (galacto-oligosaccharides) – these are not at all good for us.

-Not all of those with FODMAP problems are lactose intolerant.
-In fact, I have no problem with dairy products, thank goodness.
-But it is logical to try eliminating them if you have digestive issues because lactose intolerance is well-known.
-This may or may not help depending on whether dairy is if fact an issue for you.
-I tried and it made no difference.
-But let’s say you do see a difference but it hasn’t solved the problem.
+Not all of those with FODMAP problems have an issue with lactose.
+In fact, only 25% of those with IBS malabsorb lactose.
+But it is logical to try eliminating it if you have digestive issues because lactose is well-known as causing trouble, if you believe the internet.
+This may or may not help depending on whether lactose is if fact an issue for you.
+But let’s say you do see a difference, but it hasn’t solved all your gut problem.
 That is because it is only one of the issues involved.
 Check out the other FODMAPS here.
 One or all of them could be the culprits.

 4. You can’t identify the culprit(s)